Gissio/radpro/docs/manual.md

 ### Cumulative dose

-The cumulative dose tracks the total number of pulses recorded durent the measurement period.
+The cumulative dose tracks the total number of pulses recorded during the measurement time.

 The secondary view can be switched between:

-* **Time view:** Shows the measurement period duration.
+* **Time view:** Shows the measurement time.
 * **Dose view:** Displays the cumulative dose in secondary units.

 To reset the cumulative dose or dismiss alerts, refer to the device’s installation instructions.